lwjglgamedev/lwjglbook-bookcontents-leg/chapter01/chapter1.md

 Besides that, every project generates a runnable jar \(one that can be executed by typing java -jar name\_of\_the\_jar.jar\).
 This is achieved by using the maven-jar-plugin which creates a jar with a `MANIFEST.MF` file with the correct values.
 The most important attribute for that file is `Main-Class`, which sets the entry point for the program.
 In addition, all the dependencies are set as entries in the `Class-Path` attribute for that file.
 In order to execute it on another computer, you just need to copy the main jar file and the lib directory \(with all the jars included there\) which are located under the target directory.

 The jars that contain LWJGL classes, also contain the native libraries.
-LWJGL will also take care of extracting them and adding them to the path where the JVM will lok for libraries.
+LWJGL will also take care of extracting them and adding them to the path where the JVM will look for libraries.

 Chapter 1 source code is taken directly from the getting started sample in the LWJGL site \([http://www.lwjgl.org/guide](http://www.lwjgl.org/guide)\).
 You will see that we are not using Swing or JavaFX as our GUI library.
 Instead of that we are using [GLFW](www.glfw.org) which is a library to handle GUI components \(Windows, etc.\) and events \(key presses, mouse movements, etc.\) with an OpenGL context attached in a straightforward way.
 Previous versions of LWJGL provided a custom GUI API but, for LWJGL 3, GLFW is the preferred windowing API.